stonepreston/jetson-nano-keras-inferencing/README.md

 You will now be connected to your nano inside the terminal window.

+Create a project directory for your tensorflow project.

+   $ cd
+   $ mkdir mobile_net_test

 ## Python Virtual Environment Setup

 We need to setup python on the nano.
 Using virtual environments is best practice to help with dependancy management.
-In this section, we will install a python package manager (pip) and setup a virtual environment.
+In this section, we will install a python package manager (pip) and setup a virtual environment using venv.

 ### Install and upgrade pip

-    $ sudo apt-get install python3-pip
+    $ python3 -m pip install --user --upgrade pip

+You can check whether it installed successfully using the command below:

-    $ sudo pip3 install -U pip
+    $ python3 -m pip --version

-### Install virtualenv and virtualenv wrapper to help manage different python environments
+Install venv

-    $ sudo pip install virtualenv virtualenvwrapper
+    $ sudo apt-get install python3-venv

-### Configure user profile to use virtualenv

-    $ nano ~/.bashrc

-Add the following lines to the end of the .bashrc file

-    # virtualenv and virtualenvwrapper
-    export WORKON_HOME=$HOME/.virtualenvs
-    export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3
-    source /usr/local/bin/virtualenvwrapper.sh

-Close the terminal window and open a new terminal.
-This will allow the changes to the bashrc file to take effect.
-Alternatively, you can run

-    $ source ~/.bashrc

-Now create a new virtual environment
+Now create a new virtual environment called env
+    $ cd mobile_net_test

-    $ mkvirtualenv your_environment_name -p python3
+    $ python3 -m venv env

-Make sure you are on the virtual environment you created
+Activate the virtual environment

-    $ workon your_environment_name
+    $ source env/bin/activate

-You should see ```(your_environment_name)``` in your terminal prompt.
+You should see ```(env)``` in your terminal prompt.
 This indicates the current virtual environment.
 Whenever you install python packages, make sure you are using the virtual environment before running pip.

 ## Installing Tensorflow